homemenu/DataScienceProcess/PITCHME.md

 * Is this weird?
 * Which option should I choose?

-Each of these is a different type of problem with its own set of statistical techniques and rules.
-Figuring out which of these is on your champion's mind is critical to delivering the right product.
+These questions help you determine which algorithms to use.

 ---

 ### Get A Specific Problem

-Your goal is to nail down a **specific** problem with a <strong>specific</strong> answer, narrowing the scope to something achievable.
+Your goal is to nail down a **specific** problem, narrowing the scope to something achievable.

 * Find a model which predicts quarterly sales to within 5% no later than 30 days into that quarter.
 * Given a title and description for a product, tell me with at least 90% probability a listing category that Amazon will consider valid for this product.
 * Determine which factors most affect the number of years the first owner holds onto our mid-range sedan.

-With a specific problem to solve, you can start looking for relevant data.
-Note that you might need to modify the scope of this problem over time but this at least gives you a starting point for what success looks like.

 ---